top of page

 The first Book in the Bible is called Genesis.
 It begins with Creation: how God made everything: the world and everything in it.
 He created Adam and Eve.
 From them children and grandchildren are born; the earth becomes full of people.
 But most people no longer live with God; they live only for themselves.
 God seeks man again: He calls Abraham.
 With him, God wants to make a special covenant again.
 Abraham listens to God's voice.
 Abraham's son, Isaac, and Abraham's grandson, Jacob, are also chosen by God.
 They obey God when He speaks to them.
 Thus, they become the Patriarchs.
 The children born of them are called God's people, the Israelites.

-This month the second part about the live of Joseph.
+This month the third part about the live of Joseph.

 You can also download for free from the Archives of this website the Bible studies that precede this; from creation to the stories about Abraham (Joseph's great-grandfather), Isaac (Joseph's grandfather) and Jacob (Joseph's father).